tartanrunner25/WRF-STILT_tutorial/Guide.md

 ❗ The numbers printed above will depend on the domain size and date of your WRF simulations ❗

+👍 One final tip!
+If you are using time-averaged winds, not that the first few frames of your WRF simulation *MAY NOT* have these variables available since these are generally computed as hourly "averages".
+So be sure to account for this when running your STILT simulations later on.
+Personally, I usually just toss out the first 3 hours of any WRF simulation since the model needs time to "spin up" mesoscale circulations!

 <br>
 <br>